Monday, April 28, 2025

 There is another mystery connected to Frances/Florence and that is that in August 1914 nineteen year old Arthur Hall of 30 Malakoff Street enlisted in the First AIF.
 He rose to the rank of Lance Corporal and in 1918 he was awarded the Military Medal and two Bars and then was wounded in the August - gun shot wound right leg, femur - and the leg was amputated.
 He finally returned to Australia in August 1919, five long years since he enlisted as a young man of 19.
 His next of kin was Frances Hall of the same address.
 As I cannot find any reference to Arthur’s birth, and Frances would have been 50 at the time of his birth, it appears that Frances and James adopted or fostered him.
 She is listed as his mother on his death certificate.
 Arthur died on June 10, 1961 and is buried at the Memorial Park in Cheltenham.
 (20) I have written more about Arthur and other First World War soldiers with a connection to Malakoff Street, here.

-I feel for Frances, who was widowed twice and gave birth to six children, of whom only one it seems survived to adulthood and she deserves credit for looking after Arthur and raising him to be a man who served his country with distinction.
+I feel for Frances, who was widowed twice and gave birth to five children, of whom only one it seems survived to adulthood and she deserves credit for looking after Arthur and raising him to be a man who served his country with distinction.

 Footnotes: